Use the filters below to help find the best tree for your planting site. Click on each of the filters to learn more about them.

 The tree canopy is like a leafy umbrella formed by the branches and leaves at the top of a tree.
 It's the upper layer of branches and foliage that creates shade and shelters everything beneath it.
 Think of it as the "roof" of the tree.

-How wide do you want the canopy of your has fully grown?
+How wide do you want the full-grown canopy of the tree?

 Drainage